tetratelabs/istio-0to60/docs/the-app.md

 In this lab you will deploy an application to your mesh.

-- The application consists of two microservers, `web-frontend` and `customers`.
+- The application consists of two microservices, `web-frontend` and `customers`.

     ??? info